The best Chicken Street Tacos with juicy chicken marinated in lime juice and spices. Served in toasted corn tortillas with cilantro, onion, and salsa.

 The secret to a good street taco is actually its simplicity.
 Since these roadside taco stands churn out so many tacos, they keep things really simple.
 All you need is a tasty protein, diced onion, fresh cilantro, and salsa.

-For these chicken street tacos, we use chicken thighs marinated in lime juice, orange juice, and spices.
+For these chicken street tacos, we use chicken thighs marinated in lime juice, orange juice, and homemade taco seasoning.
 Then the chicken is grilled or cooked in a hot skillet.
 That’s it!
 Add your toppings and dinner is done.
+Want a street taco option in the slow cooker?
+Try this Mexican shredded chicken.

 Why We Love Street Tacos